Matcha.Guide

 PerfectTed is available in most major UK supermarkets:

-For the best price per gram, Tesco and Sainsbury's tend to run the most frequent multi-buy deals.
+For a lower price per gram, Tesco and Sainsbury's tend to run the most frequent multi-buy deals.

 Review schema snapshot